ajalbertas219/QuickbooksBackupTool/README.md

 # QuickbooksBackupTool
-Simple tool that scans all drives for QuickBooks files, and does a full backup of the Quickbooks folders.
+Simple Powershell Script that scans all drives for QuickBooks files, and does a full backup of the Quickbooks folders.